LucaCappelletti94/approximations/README.rst

 Knapsack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Knapsack is approximated usig a FPTAS.
+Knapsack is approximated using a FPTAS.

 .. code:: python